 My physical therapist Paula, who the fourth physical therapist I saw over the course of this problem, was able to think flexibly and come up with alternate ways for me to exercise, instead of insisting I do things one way.
 (Same for stretches).
 Having an open-minded and knowledgeable PT made all the difference.

-Paula taught me how to adjust my own SI joints (Turning Point #7).
+Paula taught me how to adjust my own SI joints (Key Point #7).

 Eventually realized frequent chiropractor visits were making things worse and stopped going.